AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Tutorial: Authorize a RAM user of another Alibaba Cloud account by creating a RAM
         role.md

     AliyunOSSReadOnlyAccess allows your customers to access all your buckets in OSS.
 You can customize a policy to grant permissions to read only a part of your buckets or folders.
 For more information, see [Implement access control based on RAM policies](/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Implement access control based on RAM policies.md).

 If you want to specify that the RAM role can be assumed only by specified RAM users, you can modify the trusted entity of the RAM role.
-For more information, see [Change the trusted entity of a RAM role](/intl.en-US/RAM Role Management/Change the trusted entity of a RAM role.md).
+For more information, see [Edit the trust policy of a RAM role](/intl.en-US/RAM Role Management/Edit the trust policy of a RAM role.md).

 ## Step 2: Company B creates a RAM user and grants the RAM user permissions to assume RAM roles